 “We decline to make excuses for, to indulgently “understand”, reactionary regimes and movements for which democracy is a hated enemy – regimes that oppress their own peoples and movements that aspire to do so.
 We draw a firm line between ourselves and those left-liberal voices today quick to offer an apologetic explanation for such political forces.”

-Unfortunately, Obama and Kerry have chosen the path of the moral equivalency of the left.
-How else to explain America’s responses to the Middle East, let alone Russia?
+Unfortunately, Obama and Kerry chose the path of the moral equivalency of the left.
+How else to explain America’s responses to the Middle East, particularly Iran?

-Kerry continues to appease Abbas, now saying it’s no longer necessary to confirm Israel’s right to exist as a Jewish state, while keeping quiet about the plans of Abbas to make the new state of Palestine Judenrein while neighbouring states remain staunchly Muslim.
+Kerry appeased Abbas, saying it was no longer necessary to confirm Israel’s right to exist as a Jewish state, while keeping quiet about the plans of Abbas to make the new state of Palestine Judenrein while neighbouring states remain staunchly Muslim.

-How does Obama defend this statement of March 17?
+How did Obama defend this statement of March 17, 2014?

 “I have to commend President Abbas.
 He has been somebody who has consistently renounced violence, has consistently sought a diplomatic and peaceful solution that allows for two states, side by side, in peace and security; a state that allows for the dignity and sovereignty of the Palestinian people and a state that allows for Israelis to feel secure and at peace with their neighbors”?

-There are no facts on the ground upon which to make these statements.
+There were no facts on the ground upon which to make these statements.
 Quite the opposite.

 “Likewise, when they are threatened anywhere, they are threatened everywhere… what today threatens the societies that embrace such values and the progress they nurture?
 Those who scorn modernity, who loathe the liberty of others, and who hold the differences of peoples and cultures in contempt.”

-We are tolerating those who wish to destroy Western Culture to prove that we are tolerant, inclusive and accommodating.
+We have been tolerating those who wish to destroy Western Culture to prove that we are tolerant, inclusive and accommodating.